clux/probes.hugo/content/post/2018-12-08-yaml-apis-in-rust.md

 ## Kubernetes API

 Deploying services to kubernetes is no easy task.
-The abstraction might be _nice_ to an ops person, but it's a significant mental overhead for hundreds of engineers to have to understand.
+The abstraction might be _nice_ once you've wrapped your head around it, but it's a significant mental overhead for hundreds of engineers to have to understand.
 Try telling every engineer that they all need to hand craft their `yaml` for whatever they need of:

 - `ConfigMap`
 - `Secrets`
-- `Deployment`
-- `ReplicaSet`
-- `Pod`
+- `Deployment` / `ReplicaSet` / `Pod`
 - `Service`
 - `HorizontalPodAutoscaler`
 - `ServiceAccount`